Main fundraiser photo

 Building on-the-ground relationships is integral for creating solid bridges of trust and mutual benefit between folks doing regenerative work in the Valley.
 We are especially prioritizing building bridges between cultures and identities through this tour.
 We need to deeply listen to the story of the Willamette Valley from a diversity of perspectives to more holistically understand how we are continuations of this story.
 Understanding the context of our place informs how we can be stewards of it.

 Sharing our stories and perspectives of the Valley is what allows us to understand how our work, passions, and struggles are intertwined.
 This strengthens our network and movements by allowing us to align our work to mutually uplift each other.
-Collaborating between cultures, communities, and projects in this way allows us to collectively allocate resources more effectively and to create replicable models of communication, governance, and stewardship that can be used and molded by other ecoregions and groups.
+Collaborating among cultures, communities, and projects in this way allows us to collectively allocate resources more effectively and create replicable models of communication, governance, and stewardship that other ecoregions could replicate.

 This tour will make it possible to do the following: